 Food and water safety in the Philippines

-It is unsafe to drink tap water in the Philippines, but bottled water is readily available at shops and restaurants.
+The quality of tap water is questionable in the Philippines and it's generally recommended to avoid drinking it, but bottled water is readily available at shops and restaurants.
 Expats should remember that ice is made with tap water, so they should also avoid having ice in their drinks.

 Natural disasters in the Philippines

 The Philippines is one of the world's most natural disaster-prone countries.
 Expats should have a plan of action in case of emergency and make sure that they have appropriate insurance coverage.

 The Philippines experiences several tropical cyclones annually, mostly between June and November, which can cause flooding and landslides that have devastating effects on the population.
 Expats should always be aware of the risks in the area where they are living and should always take cyclone and flood warnings seriously.

 Earthquakes and volcanoes

 The Philippines is also an earthquake zone and is vulnerable to volcanic activity.
 This includes the Mayon volcano in Albay Province and the Taal Volcano in the province of Batangas.
 Follow all advice from local authorities.

 Protests are relatively common in the Philippines, particularly in larger cities.
 These are largely by anti-government groups.
 Anti-US protests are known to take place in Manila (in the vicinity of the US embassy).
 Activists have long been opposed to the presence of the US military in the region.
 Although most protests are peaceful, expats should avoid them as a precaution.

 The southern Philippines remains insecure due to the ongoing activity of Islamist insurgent groups.
 These groups have carried out attacks against government buildings, public transport, local markets and religious festivals and are often involved in armed clashes with government forces.